“Courage is resistance to fear, mastery of fear; not absence of fear.”

 Some people call anxiety a mild or a minor disorder.
 However, for those people who have experienced the distress caused by anxiety, this probably feels far from accurate.

 We’re all familiar with stress and with anxiety.
-It can help us focus and provides us with the “get up and go” to get things done.
+A little can help us focus, and provides us with the “get up and go” to get things done.

 For example, does stress or anxiety:

 - Make you worry or feel bad about yourself?

 - Stop you enjoying things?

 - Prevent you from being more effective at work?

 If you answered “Yes” to any of these questions, this Programme could be for you.

 Anxiety and stress.